New Cooch Behar Junction railway station

-New Coochbehar junction railway station is the main railway station in the district of Cooch Behar.
-It serves Cooch Behar city in Cooch Behar district in the Indian state of West Bengal.
+New Cooch Behar junction railway station is the main railway station in the district of Cooch Behar.

+It serves Cooch Behar city of the district in the Indian state of West Bengal.
 It lies under Alipurduar railway division.

-It is a Junction station on the New Jalpaiguri–New Bongaigaon section of the Barauni–Guwahati line, New Mal–Changrabandha–New Cooch Behar line and Alipurduar–Bamanhat branch line of Northeast Frontier Railway.
+It is a junction station on the New Jalpaiguri–New Bongaigaon section of the Barauni–Guwahati line, New Mal–Changrabandha–New Cooch Behar line and Alipurduar–Bamanhat branch line of Northeast Frontier Railway zone.

 History

 Cooch Behar had its first railway when Cooch Behar State Railway constructed the narrow gauge Geetaldaha-Jainti line in 1901.
 It was subsequently on the metre gauge Alipurduar-Bamanhat-Golokganj line.
 When Assam Link Project constructed the link through North Bengal, it used the longer New Jalpaiguri–Alipurduar–Samuktala Road line.

 New Cooch Behar station came up when the broad gauge New Jalpaiguri–New Bongaigaon section of Barauni–Guwahati line was laid in 1966.

 Before partition there was a railway link from Cooch Behar to Dhubri via Gitaldaha and Golokganj.
 Some part of this route passed through Bangladesh, between Dinhata and Golokganj.
 There were two stations Pateswari and Sonahat which were in Bangladesh, these functioned even after partition.
 However, the collapse of the rail-cum-road bridge over the Gadadhar in the seventies ended that link.
 Now the bridge has been rebuilt and a new broad-gauge track has been laid, under New Maynaguri-Jogighopa Rail Project, via Tufangunj and Boxirhat, entirely through Indian territory.
 Dhubri-New Jalpaiguri Inter-city Express via Cooch Behar was introduced in February 2012.
 A new railway link from New Cooch Behar to New Jalpaiguri via Mathabhanga opened shortly.